aricept/stf-tech-manual/memorial.md

 Ships of the Class {.title}
 ------------------

-Ships of the Memorial class are named for words related to memorial and for those senior officers that had died on the Crusader on the mission into Flea’tan space.
+Ships of the Memorial class are named for words related to memorial and for those senior officers that had died on the Crusader on the mission into Flea'tan space.

 -   USS Memorial, NCC-98800
 -   USS Monument, NCC-98801